Golden Miller: Golden Miller and the Grand National

 Golden Miller ran in his 5th Grand National.
 He was still only ten years old, and despite failing in the previous two years, the public made him 8/1 favourite.
 However, Golden Miller by now appeared to dislike Aintree and he refused on the first circuit.
 The winner was Royal Mail, with Evan Williams up.
 He carried 11 st 13 lbs, with a starting price of 100/6.

 In the course of his racing career Golden Miller had seventeen jockeys, fifteen professionals and two amateurs, Mr Hector Gordon and Mr Robin Mount.

-He retired in 1939 with a record of over £15,000 from 29 wins from 52 races.
-He is buried at Elsenham Stud, a working farm in Elsenham, West Essex.
+He retired in 1939, having won 29 of his 52 starts with winnings of £15,000.
+He is buried at Elsenham Stud, a working farm in Elsenham in north-west Essex.

 Honours

 Fred Varney, a bricklayer, bought a ticket in the Irish sweepstakes and drew Golden Miller.
 A bookmaker bought a half share in Fred's ticket for £3,000.
 When Golden Miller won, he won the top prize of £30,000.
 He had to give the bookmakers £15,000, which left Fred with £18,000.
 With the winnings, Fred and his son-in-law founded a coach company and named it Golden Miller Coaches after the horse.
 After many years, the company was bought and renamed Tellings-Golden Miller.
 Many of the firm's coaches have a portrait of the horse on the front or side of the vehicle.

 A statue of Golden Miller was erected near the parade ring at Cheltenham Racecourse.
 The racehorse weather vane on top of Hucknall Library, in Nottinghamshire, commemorates Golden Miller: the library was funded by Edward Shipley Ellis and William Paget, two of the partners in the Hucknall Colliery Company.